TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 21/Matthew 21.10.md

 ---

-And when he was come into Jerusalem, all the city was stirred, saying, Who is this?
+When he had come into Jerusalem, all the city was stirred up, saying, "Who is this?"